City of West Des Moines Update

 To save lives, parents are urged to watch their children and not allow them to play or touch playground equipment.
 Although parks and trails are open, playgrounds and picnic shelters are closed.
 Team sports, pickup games and contact play are prohibited.
 When using parks and trails, everyone (even children) must practice social distancing and not gather in groups of ten or more.

 West Des Moines tap water is safe to drink.
 The World Health Organization (WHO) and the CDC report that standard disinfection methods used at treatment plants will kill any pathogens and viruses including coronaviruses.
-Learn more by visiting their website.
+Learn more by visiting the West Des Moines Water Works website.

 Residents are reminded not to flush anything down their toilets but toilet paper.
 Paper towels, wipes (flushable or nonflushable) and other items clog sewer pipes and cause costly repairs and cleanup for residents.